Volune/scalable-frontend-with-elm-or-redux/something-volune/api.md

 # Events and Messages

-Events and Messages are objects with a readable `type` member with a not `undefined` value.
+Events and Messages are objects with a `type` member.
+Here Event is just a name for messages that come from outside of the component.

 ```
 {